IHE/pharm-meow/README.md

-{project_name}
+IHE Pharmacy Medication Record
 ---
-This is the Implementation Guide for IHE's Medication Records profile
+This is the Implementation Guide for IHE's Medication Record profile
 <br> </br>
 ###
 ### Publication